Trump's controversial pick for EPA post withdraws nomination

 A third Republican senator, Susan Collins of Maine, also said she was leaning against his nomination.

-"It's become clear that, even with a Republican majority in the Senate, he could not be confirmed," Sen. Tom Carper, D-Del., said in a statement.
-"Dr. Dourson, an individual who has spent most of his career promoting less protective chemical safety standards, had no business overseeing our nation's chemical safety laws."
+Sen. Tom Carper, D-Del., said that it had become clear that "even with a Republican majority in the Senate, he could not be confirmed,"

+"Dr. Dourson, an individual who has spent most of his career promoting less protective chemical safety standards, had no business overseeing our nation's chemical safety laws," Carper said in a statement.

 During his Senate confirmation hearing in October, Dourson said he relied on "sound science" to justify his views, and Republicans praised his experience and qualifications to lead the EPA office.